gatesphere/io-codejams/2011/12/20111211-empire_game/README.md

   io rungame.io

 on any other system type.
-This game relies upon *no* addons, and should run with a basic Io setup, such as from the (iobin project)[http://iobin.suspended-chord.info/].
+This game relies upon *no* addons, and should run with a basic Io setup, such as from the [iobin project](http://iobin.suspended-chord.info/).
 Do note, however, that this game requires the ioutils.io file found in the lib directory of this repo.
 If you've cloned the repo, you'll be just fine.

 About the game:
 ---------------